Trust-Anchor-Group/TemplateIdentityAuthenticator/README.md

 	Visual Studio when debugging.
 Stop the service if it started automatically after installation.
 	* Update the *post build events* so they refer to the tools available in the Neuron installation folder.
 	* Alternatively, clone the [IoT Gateway repository](https://github.com/PeterWaher/IoTGateway) and compile it.
 In the post build events, it is assumed it is cloned to `C:\My Projects\IoT Gateway`.
-It álso contains the tools referenced from the build script to generate packages.
+It also contains the tools referenced from the build script to generate packages.

-5. Make the payment service the default *Startup Project*, and edit its *Debug Launch Profile* from *project properties*, so the folders match the folders your Neuron was installed at.
+5. Make the identity authenticator service the default *Startup Project*, and edit its *Debug Launch Profile* from *project properties*, so the folders match the folders your Neuron was installed at.

 6. Compile and run the template service.
 Make sure the console version of the Neuron is started.
-Once started, go to the administation page and make sure the *Payment Template* button is available in the *Software* section.
+Once started, go to the administation page and make sure the *Identity Authenticator Template* button is available in the *Software* section.

-7. Implement the payment interfaces, as shown in code.
+7. Implement the identity authenticator interfaces, as shown in code.
 	* Reuse libraries used by the Neuron(R) as much as possible, to simplify distribution and facilitate fixes and updates.
 	* Go through all comments in code marked with `TODO`.